nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to view students (UC2)
 2.  tApp displays the list of students
 3. User requests to delete a specific student in the list
-4.  tApp deletes the person
+4.  tApp deletes the student

     Use case ends.